 To read and learn more*

-- Karin Jensen, Isabel Miller, Deepthi Suresh, and Julie Martin
+- Karin Jensen, Isabel Miller, Deepthi Suresh, Julie Martin

-- Joe Mirabelli, Aly Barlow, Jeanne Sanders, Evan Ko, Karin Jensen, Kelly Cross
+- Joe Mirabelli, Allyson Barlow, Jeanne Sanders, Evan Ko, Karin Jensen, Kelly Cross

-- Peer Review as Developmental: Exploring the Ripple Effects of the JEE Mentored Reviewer Programm (opens in a new tab), 2020
+- Peer Review as Developmental: Exploring the Ripple Effects of the JEE Mentored Reviewer Program, 2020

-- Karin Jensen, I. Direito, M. Polmear, T. Hattingh, M. Klassen
+- Karin Jensen, Inês Direito, Madeline Polmear, Teresa Hattingh, Mike Klassen

 We have curated this short list of publications as a place for you to start learning about these projects.
 To learn more, visit the complete group publications.